mytute/css-test/README.md

 # Create a 12-Column Grid

-Here we create custom 12 grid sytem that like have on bootstrap.
+Here we create custom 12 grid system with simple layout.

 1. add following tags for the "content" in html page. and add following css code to create 12*n grid system.